 Ask your child how long he/she hopes to spend on the screen and negotiate from there.
 Screen time for kids should follow the guidelines recommended by the World Health Organisation (WHO):

-0-2 year olds: no screen time at all
+0 to 2 years old: no screen time at all

-2-5 year olds: 1 hour of screen time a day
+2 to 5 years old: 1 hour of screen time a day

-2. Discuss consequences, establish incentives.
+2. Discuss consequences, establish incentives

 Setting up boundaries and ground rules are also a necessary step in limiting your child’s screen time.
 On the flip side, it’s equally important to let your child know the reward of following the rules diligently.
 For instance, if your child keeps to his/her promise of only 30 minutes of screen time, reward them with 30 minutes of playground time too!
 Or, you could reward them with their favorite dish for dinner.